horus-scheduler/horus-p4/README.md

 The "\<placement-setup-arg\>" can be either "b" (balanced) or "s" (skewed) for the two setups in our experiments.

 ### Run the Workers and Clients
 Documentation on setting up workers and clients are provided in [this repo](https://github.com/parhamyassini/saqr-app-eval).

-XXX
+### Collecting overhead results
+For RackSched-Hierarchical (RS-H), for each reply packet from worker, leaf sends an update message to spine.
+Also, there are no resubmissions.

+For Saqr, the controller prints out the leaf resubmissions in total we use that to calculate the the percentage of tasks resubmitted.
+It also, prints out the the total number of state update messages (load and idle linkage msgs).
+In addition, we report the total number of resubmissions at spine switch which includes idle remove procedure (used for calculating total processing overheads).

 ## Known issues
  XXX